AswithaB/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Week 1 Challenge- Performing analysis on Kickstarter data to uncover trends
+Performing analysis on Kickstarter data to uncover trends